Dylan-Cmt/SeasonalEpid/docs/src/tutorial.md

 Depth = 4
 ```

 `SeasonalEpid` allows the user to play with epidemics models.
-It is based on theMadden and
+It is based on the Madden and
-van den Bosch (2002)'s model.
+van den Bosch ([2001](https://doi.org/10.1641/0006-3568(2002)052[0065:APDATA]2.0.CO;2))'s model.
 Informally speaking, this model is formed by four systems:

 $$\begin{align}
 &\begin{aligned}